ajshastri/checksum/README.md

   Defaults to SHA2-256 (256-bit) checksums.

 ## Options:
-  -h, --help          Displays this help command <br />
+  `-h, --help`          - Displays this help command <br />
-  -c, --checksum      Checksum algorithm.
+  `-c, --checksum`      - Checksum algorithm.
 Defaults to SHA2 256-bit checksum.
-  -f, --file          Does a checksum on the file defined.
+  `-f, --file`          - Does a checksum on the file defined.
 Defaults to SHA2 256-bit checksum.

 ## Available checksums:
   md4 - Performs MD4 hash algorithm as defined in RFC 1320.